mattias-p/zonemaster-backend/docs/Terminology.md

 * An identifier.

 **Test parameters**
-* A record of parameters that affect which requests are sent to the [public dns] and [asn server] when processing the job.
+* A record of parameters that affect which requests are sent to the [public DNS] and the [ASN server] when processing the job.

 ### Job life cycle
 ```mermaid